dronir/SLRdata/README.md

 >>> timestamp = datetime.utcnow()
 >>> my_predict.interpolate(timestamp)
 array([  712048.91907249,  5057248.90826335, -5784879.0715739 ])

+>>> my_predict.write_data("predict.csv")
+>>> my_predict.write_data("predict_tab-separated.txt", "\t")
 ```

 ### Consolidated Ranging Data

 The CRD format is more complex and parsed in a much more complicated way.

 1. The parser returns collection of dictionaries representing observation
     "units" (defined by the H1 header lines, ended by the H9 header).
 2. A unit dictionary has a list of "sessions", defined by H4 headers, ended by
     the H8 header.
 3. Each session is a dictionary containing session parameters and a numpy
     array with the observed data.